Birational contraction of genus two tails in the moduli space of genus four curves I: Introduction

-To prove our main theorem, we also construct a new moduli space $\M_{2,1}^{hs}$ of pointed curves of genus two that allows nodes, ordinary cusps and tacnodes as singularities, and prove that it is isomorphic to the flip of $\M_{2,1}$ given in \cite[Section~3.9]{Rulla}\footnote{Rigorously what we want to say here is `the flip of $\M_{2,1}^{ps}$', but it will be clear from the context what we mean and there is no need to introduce a new moduli space.}.
+To prove our main theorem, we also construct a new moduli space $\M_{2,1}^{hs}$ of pointed curves of genus two that allows nodes, ordinary cusps and tacnodes as singularities, and prove that it is isomorphic to the flip of $\M_{2,1}$ given in \cite[Section~3.9]{Rulla}\footnote{Rigorously what we want to say here is the flip of $\M_{2,1}^{ps}$, but it will be clear from the context what we mean and there is no need to introduce a new moduli space.}.
 It is constructed by using GIT, and the method can be generalized to give new compactifications of $M_{g,n}$ for any $g \ge 2$ and $n$.
-Details will be given in our forthcoming work \cite{HLS}.
+We hope to carry this out in a future work.